 There are policies to enhance the heart of the village and also support the shop, post office and Memorial Village Hall which are all central to village life.
 Through the period of the Plan, sites will be considered for a nursery school and allotments, these needs being unmet at present.
 The intrusion of traffic is a continuing concern and objectives to calm traffic on the B430 and Church Road / Lane are set out as Parish Council transport objectives in support of planning policies.

-Thank you to everyone who has contributed or lent support to the making of the Neighbourhood Plan which now moves to formal examination by Cherwell District Council and their appointed Examiner before being put to a village referendum.
+Thank you to everyone who has contributed or lent support to the making of the Neighbourhood Plan

 Message of support from the Parish Council